 Dirt calculator – how to estimate garden soil quantity?

 Let's deal with a real-life situation.
 Imagine that you have just built your beautiful house, with a roof finished with warm red tiles.
 You want to surround it with a grass yard and pavement made of tiles.
-To calculate the number of tiles and the amount of paver sand you need to buy before getting to work, we recommend you visit our tile and paver sand calculators.
+To calculate the amount of paver sand you need to buy before getting to work, we recommend you visit our paver sand calculator.
 It would be a shame to buy too much or, even worse – not enough materials and have to go back to the home improvement store.

 Now, let's get to the grass yard.
 We want to calculate the required quantity and cost of garden soil.
 As you can see, we cannot just type the width and length into our dirt calculator as there is a pool in the middle of it.
 How to deal with this problem?